kakotyanimesh/geotag-photo-app/README.md

 1. Click the "Open Camera" button to access your device's camera.
 2. Allow camera and location permissions when prompted.
-3. Click the "Capture Photo" button to take a photo.
+3.  *[If you implemented fake gps feature add this section. otherwise remove it]* If using fake GPS, enter your desired coordinates.
-4. The captured photo will be displayed with the embedded geolocation and timestamp data.
+4. Click the "Capture Photo" button to take a photo.
-5. Click the "Download Photo" button to save the geotagged image to your device.
+5. The geotagged photo will be downloaded automatically.

 ## Technologies